fahz1/insta/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is still under development.
+The idea is to create the exact clone of INSTAGRAM.

+The project is built on:

-* Ruby version
+* Ruby version '2.5.3'

-* System dependencies

-* Configuration

-* Database creation
+* Database used is Postgresql

-* Database initialization
+* Gems used:

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+gem bootsnap
+gem devise

+* Run the app using CLI and type 'rails s'

 * Deployment instructions

-* ...
 # Instagram01